jasonpriem/plos_altmetrics_study/stats/README_docs.md

     dexy -s docs_src

+To purge existing artifacts and start fresh, run:

+	dexy -ps docs_src

-To see it working, you can check out
+To see what dexy is doing, you can check out

 	tail -f logs/dexy.log